Flag Football Rules

 • A female player sets up as the quarterback and runs the ball across the line of scrimmage.

-• A female player receives a lateral or hand-off and runs the ball.
+• A female player receives a lateral or hand-off in the backfield and runs the ball.

 • A female player receives a lateral or hand-off and attempts a pass.

-• A pass caught behind the line of scrimmage by a female player who does not successfully gain positive yards counts as a female play but not a completion.
+• A pass caught behind the line of scrimmage by a female player who does not successfully gain positive yards counts as a gender play but not a completion.

 Unacceptable Gender Plays Include